-The exposures to credit risks have remained relatively stable over the reporting period.
-The increase in the counterparty risk SCR primarily relates to a methodology change over the period.
+The exposures to credit risks have remained relatively stable over the reporting period with movements in spread risk and counterparty risk largely offsetting.

 The Undertaking maintains a highly diversified, well rated investment portfolio and routinely monitors and limits credit exposures at counterparty and aggregate level.